Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 The `serviceProxy.addProxiedServices` method accepts service descriptors which should have two properties: `host` and `port`.

-When `serviceProxy.createProxy` is called, it registers the proxy as a `Connect` middle and assigns the route `/services/:name/*` to every registered service.
+When `serviceProxy.createProxy` is called, it registers the proxy as a `Connect` middleware and assigns the route `/services/:name/*` to every registered service.

 ## Consuming proxied services from Frontend

-Proxied services are exposed to Frontend at `yourapp.hostname/services/:name/*`, so if you want to send the *GET* request to `someService` service available, for example, at
+Proxied services are exposed to Frontend at `yourapp.hostname/services/:name/*`, so if you want to send the *GET* request to `someService` service available at, for example:

     someService.host.name.wmg.com/api/v1/endpoint?query=foo

-from the Frontend code you can you can send your request to
+from the Frontend code you can send your request to:

     yourapp.host.name.wmg.com/services/someService/api/v1/endpoint?query=foo